MIKTHATGUY/boh/README.md

-# ma io che cazzo ne so
+# adding some usless scripts